slazyslother/Error-Handling-Logging-and-Testing-in-Web-Application/README.md

 # Error Handling, Logging, and Testing in Web Application

-This project involves enhancing a C++ web application by adding comprehensive error handling, implementing logging functionality, setting up alerts for critical errors using a monitoring tool, and incorporating testing to ensure the reliability and stability of the system.
+This project involves enhancing a web application by adding comprehensive error handling, implementing logging functionality, setting up alerts for critical errors using a monitoring tool, and incorporating testing to ensure the reliability and stability of the system.

 <br/>